Statistical Agnostic Regression: a machine learning method to validate regression models: Background, definitions and notation:

 As an example, and connected to the novel test proposed in the next section, let's assume we are provided with a dataset of observations $y$ and predictors $x$ in 2 dimensions.
-A learning algorithm fits a linear function $f(x) = \beta_1 x + \beta_0$ using a loss function that penalizes the difference between the observation and prediction.
 Starting from an i.i.d.
 2D Gaussian distribution, we can define scaling and rotation transforms $\mathbf{T} = \mathbf{S}\mathbf{R}$, where $\mathbf{S} = \text{diag}(1, 1 - \tau)$, where $\tau \in (0,1)$ is the correlation level, and $\mathbf{R} = $.
 These transforms are applied to the data to create a non-diagonal covariance distribution, i.e. a linear relationship (see figures \ref{fig:1a} and \ref{fig:1b}).Then, we assess the individual losses and the expected loss (average) of the problem in the same figures.